ArasLabs/dashboard-customizations/README.md

 # Custom Dashboard Charts

-This project demonstrates how to futher customize dashboard charts in addition to adding custom font css to the chart labels.
+This project demonstrates how to further customize dashboard charts in addition to adding custom font CSS to the chart labels.
-To add custom font css to a chart please follow the Change Font of Dashboard document in the docucments folder.
+To add custom font CSS to a chart please follow the Change Font of Dashboard document in the documents folder.

 ## Project Details